demetriosoccasional verse

 In the shed behind the stable and filled his large tea-kettle with melted snow till it overflowed

-And now it was boiling in preparation for the birth which he knew would be very soon
+Now boiling in preparation for the birth which he knew would be very soon…

-He knelt anxiously beside her now in the hay for she was in the final stage of her delivery
+He knelt anxiously beside her on his pallet for she was in the final stage of her delivery

 She strained while still half-asleep to bring forth her child and as he watched her